iamllcoolray/fit-tracker/guide/2-Meal-Plan.md

 You have the freedom to mix and match you meals for breakfast, lunch and dinner.

-[1-Nutritional-Facts.md]("https://github.com/iamllcoolray/fit-tracker/blob/main/guide/1-Nutritional-Facts.md") has some important facts and a list of different foods you can choose to eat and foods you should avoid.

 Choose at least one item from each nutritional category.

 **REMINDER:** Drink plenty of water everyday.